apache/openwhisk-catalog/README.md

 ## How to create top-level packages

 If your package is more involved you may want to create your own top-level packages repository using the [openwhisk-package-template](https://github.com/openwhisk/openwhisk-package-template).
-It will provide a good example on what a good template template should include (i.e., sufficient help build, test and integrate into OpenWhisk).
+It will provide a good example on what a good template should include (i.e., sufficient help build, test and integrate into OpenWhisk).